Overview of Washington Taxes

 Please enter a valid email

-Washington is one of seven states without a personal income tax, but that doesn’t mean it is a tax haven or even that taxes in the Evergreen State are particularly low.
-Taxpayers in Washington may dodge income taxes, but they pay some of the highest sales taxes in the country, with a combined state and average local rate of 8.92%.
-The state’s property taxes rank among the top 25 in the country and the gas tax is third-highest overall.
-Below, we’ll take a closer look at Washington’s tax rules.
-Read on to find out how they might affect you.
+Washington is one of seven states without a personal income tax, but that doesn’t mean that the Evergreen State is a tax haven.
+While taxpayers in Washington dodge income taxes, they pay some of the highest sales taxes in the country, with a combined state and average local rate of 9.17%.
+The state’s property taxes rank among the top 25 in the country and the gas tax is fourth-highest overall.

 There are no income taxes in Washington State.
 While the idea to enact an income tax has been floated in the state legislature and at the ballot box over the years, none of the proposed measures have passed.
-If you still need help with your federal tax return, consider hiring a tax professional or using tax preparation software like TaxAct and H&R Block
+This means that once you’ve finished your federal tax return, you’re done with your taxes for the year.

 Washington State Sales Tax

-The flip-side of the state’s income tax-free status is its high sales taxes.
+The flip-side of the state’s income-tax-free status is its high sales taxes.
 The state’s base sales tax rate is 6.5%.
-Since cities and counties collect additional sales taxes on top of that rate, in practice rates are typically at least 8% and sometimes higher than 10%.
+Since cities and counties collect additional sales taxes on top of that rate, rates are typically at least 8%, and sometimes higher than 10%.
 The table below shows sales tax rates for all of the counties and the largest cities in Washington.

 |County||State Rate||County Rate||Total Sales Tax|